markobalogh/singular-ml-2/src/README.md

 Many common models are mappings from a vector to a scalar, which we can treat as a vector with a single component.
 A model should be agnostic with respect to the normalizations/denormalizations performed before/after it operates.
 A normalization is a mapping from a vector to another vector, so it is in some sense a model as well.

+Knowing this, normalization information should not be stored with instances.
+Normalizers should be considered models that map ABTs to normalizations.
+Normalizations themselves are models as I said above.
 Models should be chainable when they are type safe.
 For example, a model mapping an n-component vector to a 1-component vector can only be attached to the end of a model that outputs an n-component vector.
 We can use type variables to represent model compatibility this way.
 There should be one type variable indicating input type and one type variable indicating output type.
 We should think about whether there really is value to using the type variables though.